Liverpool Regeneration Tracker

 St Helens Town Centre Transformation

-The St Helens Town Centre Transformation is a major 24-acre regeneration project led by St Helens Borough Council in partnership with the English Cities Fund (ECF).
-Currently in its main construction phase, the project has achieved significant milestones, including the completion of steel frameworks for the new transport interchange and the conclusion of demolition and site remediation works.
-The scheme aims to revitalise the town centre through a new transport interchange, a modern market hall, a 120-bedroom Hampton by Hilton hotel, and new residential units, all integrated with biodiversity-focused public realm improvements.
+The St Helens Town Centre Transformation is a 24-acre regeneration project led by St Helens Borough Council in partnership with the English Cities Fund (ECF).
+Currently in its main construction phase, the project is delivering a new transport interchange, a modern market hall, a 120-bedroom Hampton by Hilton hotel, and 64 new residential units.
+Recent progress as of July 2026 includes the installation of two tower cranes, marking the transition from substructure and piling works to the construction of concrete frames for the hotel and residential buildings.

 St Helens Town CentreWA10